ChromiaProject/ft4-lib/doc/release-notes/ts/Unreleased.md

 - Added ttl to crosschainTransfer, which specifies after how much time the transaction should become invalid and must be reverted back to the starting chain.

+- `addWithAnchoring` method in `TransactionBuilder` to get callback when transaction is anchored in a specific target chain.
+-
 ### Fixed 🔧

 - Fix TS client build.